 “Name screening refers to the process of determining whether any of the bank’s existing or potential customers are part of any blacklists or regulatory lists”.
-Under the risk based approach, banks should also put in place procedures for conducting enhanced due diligence in dealings with customers under certain categories, who may be perceived to pose higher risk from Money Laundering and Reputation Risk Perspective (e.g. Politically Exposed Persons (PEPs), persons entities, located in high risk locations, etc.).
+Under the risk-based approach, banks should also put in place procedures for conducting enhanced due diligence in dealings with customers under certain categories, who may be perceived to pose a higher risk from Money Laundering and Reputation Risk Perspective (e.g. Politically Exposed Persons (PEPs), person entities, located in high- risk locations, etc.).
 Name screening is used to identify such individuals also.

 Purpose of Name Screening

 - RBI makes it mandatory for banks to conduct necessary checks before opening a new account so as to ensure that the identity of the customer does not match with any person with a known criminal background or with banned entities such as terrorist individuals or terrorist organizations.

 - RBI circular notifies that the banks need to monitor transactions of the customers for the purpose of reporting suspicious transactions to the FIU-IND in the specified format named as ‘Suspicious Transaction Report (STR)’.

 - RBI Master Circular also advises Banks that before opening any new account it should be ensured that the name/s of the proposed customer does not appear in the consolidated list of terrorist individuals and entities circulated by RBI.